 Tap & Pour

-You can find all of these wineries on the Ozarks Tap & Pour Craft Beverage Tour Pass.
+You can find many of these wineries on the Ozarks Tap & Pour Craft Beverage Tour Pass.
 Just in the last decade, the craft beverage scene in Springfield and the surrounding area has grown tremendously, making southwest Missouri the go-to destination in the Ozarks.